sprestage/sprestage.github.io-personal-notes/_site/journal.md

 ### Coming soon tasks
 Because I cannot keep such a huge daily list, it is becoming unmanageable.
 Also for the tasks that are pending, but I don't know when they are happening.
 This list should be reviewed whenever I meet with Danny, in case there are things she should follow up on.
 These are also weekend tasks more than weekday tasks, at least for the tasks that I need to do.

-- [ ] meticulously clean and oil the china cabinet
 - [ ] meticulously clean and oil the piano
-- [ ] meticulously clean and oil the display hutch in the corner
-- [ ] unpack boxes I had brought upstairs
-- [ ] unpack long box in my room
-- [ ] unpack another pantry box
-- [ ] find boxes of china to be brought up
 - [ ] Dev notes, personal.
 Set this up in Pages.
 - [ ] Business notes, for Orchideas Car Rentals.
 Set this up in Pages.
 - [ ] move these to the index as I get them set up: